Bulgaria (1955 ship): Passed ships

 According to survivors' accounts, two ships (the oil tanker Volgoneft-104 [other sources claim it could have been the Volgoneft-38] and the freighter Arbat) passed by after the Bulgaria had sunk.
 The passing ships did not stop to help and the ICRF launched an official investigation into these claims.

 In accordance with Russian criminal code article 270, the captain of a ship that refuses to help in disaster could be sentenced to up to two years of deprivation of freedom.
 However, these ships, being heavy freight barges with minimal crews, were not technically capable of stopping while passing, nor of turning back in an acceptable time.
 The barge owners refused to comment.
 The technical reasons may not be sufficient to justify the refusal, as article 270 of the Russian criminal code allows the only reason to refuse help as when it could endanger a ship or its crew or passengers.
 Assistance from the towboat Dunaisky 66, which was towing two barges, was refused by Arabellas captain who believed that the towboat would not have provided useful help and would only have hindered the rescue.
 Both Volgoneft-104 and Volgoneft-38 are equipped with life boats and, while coordinates are not precisely tracked, were in the region of the accident.
-Investigators did not charge captains of any oil tankers in relation to the Bulgaria disaster as of 15 July 2011; the only captains charged with failure to save are the captains of Arbat (Yuri Tuchin) and Dunaisky 66 (Alexander Egorov).
-These two ships seem also equipped with life boats.

-On 28 February 2012, Alexander Egorov was found guilty by court.
-However, the court imposed only a relatively minor penalty of 190,000 RUB (less than 4,900 EUR).
-Egorov pleaded not guilty, claiming that entering the disaster area while towing barges would have hindered the rescue operation.
-He was considering filing an appeal.